socomsystems/documentation/user_manual/pim/calendar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 You can subscribe to iCal calendars directly inside of your Nextcloud.
 By
-supporting this interoperable standard (RFC 5545) we made Nextcloud calendar
+supporting this interoperable standard (RFC 5545) we made cyfrSpaces calendar
 compatible to Google Calendar, Apple iCloud and many other calendar-servers
 you can exchange your calendars with.